Discover why they are popular during the season.

 Nian Gao translates literally to “year cake”, but “higher” is also pronounced “gao” in Mandarin, hence its symbolism of increasing prosperity each year.

-Nian Gao is believed to be an offering to the Kitchen God, the most important domestic deity in Chinese mythology – the cake is said to seal the Kitchen God’s mouth so he cannot badmouth a human family in front of the Jade Emperor.
+Nian Gao is believed to be an offering to the Kitchen God, the most important domestic deity in Chinese mythology.
+The cake is said to seal the Kitchen God’s mouth so he cannot badmouth a human family to the Jade Emperor (who has the ability to reward or punish a family based on the Kitchen God’s yearly report).

 Prepared from a glutinous rice mix and traditionally wrapped in banana leaves, this sweet, sticky cake is typically cut into small pieces, coated in egg batter and deep-fried, to make an addictive snack with a savoury crunch on the outside that yields a delightfully chewy filling.